All planning checklists

 Ensure comfort (heating, extra blankets)

-Make sure everyone is comfortable, especially if the weather is cooler.
+Check everyone is warm and comfortable, especially if the evening turns cool.

-Many Dorset cottages have log burners; ensure there's enough wood or kindling for a cosy evening fire.
+Many cottages have log burners - check you have enough wood or kindling for the evening.

 Easy·High impact